 I’ve never eaten Peruvian food before, so in true London style I made sure my first experience was at Peruvian star chef Virgilio Martinez’s iconic London restaurant LIMA Floral.

-I popped along on a quiet Monday night to check it out, so here’s my verdict…
+I popped along on a quiet Monday night to check out LIMA Floral London.
+Here’s my verdict…

-Before our meal we were brought out a complimentary bread basket, the custom at most high-end restaurants.
-However this wasn’t any old boring bread.
-The basket contained little squares of potato and corn bread with a refreshing mint dip.
-A thicker texture to normal bread, but combined with the dip made for a palate cleansing pre-meal snack.
+Before our meal, we were brought out a complimentary bread basket, the custom at most high-end restaurants.
+However, this wasn’t any old boring bread.
+The basket contained little squares of potato and cornbread with a refreshing mint dip.
+A thicker texture to regular bread, but combined with the dip made for a palate cleansing pre-meal snack.

 The starters menu featured many interesting traditional dishes such as sea bream ceviche and lobster causa, as well as a smaller snacks section.
 As the result of a funny story involving a friend who brought a plantain thinking it was a banana, I decided to try the Plantain chips and Peruvian salsa to start.
 Guilt free and delicious!

-When the dessert menu arrives it’s alway tempting to opt for your usual ‘go-to’, however after an evening of trying so many new and exciting flavours I knew I had to finish it off with one more – the Peruvian Tree Tomato mouse topped with a layer of 75% Peruvian chocolate.
-The Tree Tomato mouse had the refreshing yet sharp flavour of passionfruit, which combined with the chocolate was mind blowing!
+When the dessert menu arrives it’s always tempting to opt for your usual ‘go-to’, however, after an evening of trying so many new and exciting flavours, I knew I had to finish it off with one more – the Peruvian Tree Tomato mouse topped with a layer of 75% Peruvian chocolate.
+The Tree Tomato mouse had the refreshing yet sharp flavour of passionfruit, which combined with the chocolate was mind-blowing!

 All of LIMA’s dishes were delicious, light and full of fresh Peruvian vegetables, fruit and even the odd superfood.
 I left happy and full but without feeling guilty or overfed (as all too often happens to me when eating out!).